List of video game genres: Horror game

 Horror games are games that incorporate elements of horror fiction into their narrative, generally irrespective of the type of gameplay.
 It is one of the few major video game categories that are recognized by narrative elements rather than by gameplay, gameplay mode, or platform.
-Survival horror is a subgenre of horror games focused on action-adventure style of gameplay.
+Survival horror is a subgenre of horror games focused on an action-adventure style of gameplay.

 Idle game

 In an IGN article, Cookie Clicker is credited as one of the few games to have played a major role in the establishment of the genre of idle gaming.

 This genre involves games that orient the player with a trivial task, such as clicking a cookie; and as the game progresses, the player is gradually rewarded certain upgrades for completing said task.
-In all, these games require very little involvement from the player, and in most cases they play themselves; hence the use of the word "idle".
+These games generally require very little involvement from the player, and in most cases, play themselves; hence the use of the word "idle".

 In early 2014, Orteil released an early version of Idle Game Maker, a tool allowing customized idle games to be made without coding knowledge.